Ian Happ Preview, Player Props: Cubs vs. Braves

 Braves Pitching Rankings

-- The Braves' 4.13 team ERA ranks 14th across all MLB pitching staffs.
+- The Braves have the 14th-ranked team ERA among all MLB pitching staffs (4.14).

+- Braves pitchers combine to surrender 180 home runs (1.1 per game), the 10th-fewest in baseball.

+- The Braves will send Vines (1-0) out to make his second start of the season.

 © 2023 Data Skrive.
 All rights reserved.